ansys/pyoptislang/doc/source/index.rst

 Features
 --------
 Package ``ansys-optislang-core`` provides:
-   - Launching of optiSLang locally or remote connection to optiSLang.
+   - Ability to launch optiSLang locally or connect to the remote optiSLang server.
 For more information, see :ref:`ref_launch`.
-   - Basic commands (e.g., open, save and run project) and queries to obtain information about project and its status.
+   - Basic commands (e.g., open, save and run project) and queries to obtain information about project.
 For more information, see :ref:`ref_functions`.
-   - Running of python scripts based on Ansys optiSLang Python API.
-For more infornmation, see :ref:`ref_run_python`.
+   - Executing Python commands from the optiSLang Python API.
+For more information, see :ref:`ref_run_python`.

 Documentation and issues